cis91git2023/cis-92/README.md

 |SECRET_KEY | Top Secret | Classified

-2)  how to deploy your application on a Kubernetes cluster.:
+2)  Step by step instructions for how to deploy your application on a Kubernetes cluster.
+Step 1)

         $ kubectl apply -f deployment/

-3)  Step by step instructions for how to delete your application.:
+3)  Step by step instructions for how to delete this application.
+    Step 1)

         $   kubectl delete -f deployment/
     Removes all resources

     This repository has the starter code for CIS-92.